supriyodana/MediFarm-Project/MediFarm-Project-Backend/apiEndPoins.md

   }
 }

+OR for Admin:

+{
+  "user": {
+    "username": "admin",
+    "role": "admin"
+  }
+}

+Errors:
-Errors : 401 Unauthorized → No active session
+401 Unauthorized - No active session

 ### Logout (User or Admin)